A potential-theoretic approach to optimal stopping in a spectrally L\'evy Model: Necessary conditions

 \section{Necessary conditions}

-We present a necessary condition for the optimal stopping problem by using Riesz representation given in Section.\ref{sec:martin}.
-When $X$ has paths of bounded variation, the continuous fit condition is a necessary condition, while for unbounded variation, the smooth fit condition is required.
+We present a necessary condition for the optimal stopping problem by using the Riesz representation given in Section.\ref{sec:martin}.
+When $X$ has paths of bounded variation, the continuous fit condition is necessary, whereas when $X$ has paths of unbounded variation with $\sigma>0$, the smooth fit condition is required.
 This result is consistent with, and can be seen as a generalization of, previous findings such as those by \cite{alili-kyp, Egami-Yamazaki-2011, mordecki}.